manolol1/Simplentory/README.md

 + Set a custom name for your Simplentory instance
 + Select a Theme (Green, Dark, Light)

+[Click here to open a Simplentory Demo instance!](https://simplentory-demo.onrender.com/) Please note that it might take a while to load this instance.
+The database will be reset every few minutes.
+You can freely explore Simplentory on this site.

 ![Screenshot from the Home page of Simplentory](https://github.com/manolol1/Simplentory/blob/main/simplentory.png)

 ## How to Install